RobinLinus/coins-legacy/notes/succinct-fullnode.md

 Note that chunks sorted by time reduce the entropy within a chunk drastically.
 Every chunk has a chainheight where it starts and ends, and for every output path in the chunk that reduces the `block_index` to values in that range.

 Furthermore, our encoding of 6 bytes per output path is highly inefficient.
 Almost no transaction has 3000 outputs and if it has, then it can not have 3000 transactions.
-Assuming intuitively, that we can compress
+This compresses well.
+I'd assume an efficiently updatable data structure with a compression factor of 2 is realisitic.
+That would reduce the total set size down to 210 MB with chunks of size 2.5 MB.

 ### Further Compression Ideas